loopdash/cleveland-lead-testing/src/faqs/lead-testing-costs-cleveland-blood-tests-home-inspections.md

 title: How much does lead testing cost in Cleveland?
 description: Understanding the costs associated with lead testing in Cleveland including blood tests and home inspections
 date: 2024-01-15
-tags: [cleveland, lead, testing, costs]
+tags: [testing, safety, professional-services, compliance]
 short_answer: Blood lead testing is often covered by insurance.
 Home inspections range $200-$500.
 Free or reduced-cost testing available for qualifying families through Cleveland programs.
 ---
 <h2>Lead testing costs and professional services in Cleveland</h2>